-In order to prepare these consolidated financial statements in accordance with the accounting policies set out in , management has used estimates and judgements to establish the amounts at which certain items are recorded.
+In order to prepare these consolidated financial statements in accordance with the accounting policies set out in Note 2, management has used estimates and judgements to establish the amounts at which certain items are recorded.
 Critical accounting estimates and judgements are those that have the greatest impact on the financial statements and require the most difficult, subjective and complex judgements about matters that are inherently uncertain.
 Estimates are based on factors including historical experience and expectations of future events that management believe to be reasonable.
 However, given the judgemental nature of such estimates, actual results could be different from the assumptions used.
 The critical accounting estimates and judgements are set out below.

 Impairment of assets

-Asset impairments have the potential to significantly impact operating profit.
+Asset impairments have the potential to significantly impact income.
 In order to determine whether impairments are required the Group estimates the recoverable amount of the asset.
 This calculation is usually based on projecting future cash flows over a five-year period and using a terminal value to incorporate expectations of growth thereafter.
 A discount factor is applied to obtain a current value (‘value in use’).
 The ‘fair value less costs to sell’ of an asset is used if this results in an amount in excess of ‘value in use’.

 Estimated future cash flows for impairment calculations are based on management’s expectations of future volumes and margins based on plans and best estimates of the productivity of the assets in their current condition.
 Future cash flows therefore exclude benefits from major expansion projects requiring future capital expenditure where that expenditure has not been approved at the balance sheet date.